-Each year Our Lady Immaculate Catholic primary school holds a science week with a focus on introducing children to a range of topics.
-During this week children have the chance to undertake visits as well as take part in taught sessions by experts.
+Each year Our Lady Immaculate Catholic Primary School holds a science week with a focus on introducing children to a range of topics.

 Teaching and learning style

 We recognise that children learn in different ways and we therefore use a variety of teaching strategies to provide a wide range of learning opportunities.
 This allows each child to maximize their learning potential.
 Many of our teaching strategies are designed to encourage children to share their learning with others.